Debt & Credit Help Credit Score & Repair

 • Mobile app: With access to both iOS and Android apps, Lexington Law customers can easily track the progress of their disputes and any changes in their credit score.

-• Discounts: As previously mentioned, you may be eligible for a military or household discount when signing up for a plan with Lexington Law.
+• Discounts: You may be eligible for a military or household discount when signing up for a plan with Lexington Law.

-• Easy cancellation policy: According to Lexington Law, most customers stick with the company for several months.
-But if you decide you no longer need its services, you can easily cancel your plan at any time.
+• Easy cancellation policy: According to Lexington Law, most customers stick with the company for six months.
+But if you decide you no longer need its services, you can cancel your plan at any time.

 What Lexington Law could improve